pi-ka-bu/LottoTest/README.md

 - Includes a power number from a range of 1 to 7.
 - Allows the user to specify the maximum number of consecutive numbers in a combination.
 - Uses parallel processing to speed up the generation of combinations.
+- Filters out combinations that have already appeared in a downloaded CSV file.
 - Outputs the results to a CSV file.
+- Displays a processing animation while generating combinations.
+- Allows the user to print a specified number of random combinations on the console.

 ## Requirements